Rotary Adventure in Human Rights (RAHR) 2020/2021

 We have now completed five years of RAHR programing.
 By all reports, the program has been an outstanding success.
-The RAHR program is now an estabished Initiative of World Peace Partners and was once again conducted in 2020.
+The RAHR program is now an estabished Initiative of World Peace Partners.
 Each year we have hosted 24 high school aged students for a one week immersion program in Human Rights.

 Why students should attend?